The popular coffee mornings at the Methodist Church and Village Hall help raise money.

 The 2nd phase of the building of six more affordable homes by Broadlands in Fullers Lane is complete.
 This will make a total 18 new homes and the y were officially opened on 5th April.
 We welcome all the new residents and hope that they will enjoy living in Trunch.

 There were nine Nominations received from prospective candidates before the deadline.
-There are eleven Councillor positions on the Trunch Parish Council so the Election will be uncontested and the following persons will be appointed – Brian Boughton,Gloria Green, Nick Hurst, Richard Nevill, Carole Owers, John Spencer, Paul Taylor, Michael Tyler and Shirley Wild.
-There are two casuals vacancies to be advertised after May 8th.
+There are eleven Councillor positions on the Trunch Parish Council so the Election will be uncontested and the following persons are appointed – Brian Boughton,Gloria Green, Nick Hurst, Richard Nevill, Carole Owers, Jacqui Sweeney, John Spencer, Paul Taylor, Michael Tyler and Shirley Wild.